How to Prep for Life Science Photography

 Life, as they say, is in the details.
-And, prepping for a successful biotech photography session is certainly no exception!
+And, prepping for a successful life science photography session is certainly no exception!
 Here are some tips on how to get great marketing photography for your labs and start ups.

 Make a list of all of the image requests and include the primary places that these images will live.
 For example:

-5. Product images for the sales page and in sales presentations.
+- Product photos for ecommerce page and in sales presentations.

 And, don’t worry if the list gets long.
 This is the starting point and it can be prioritized, depending on need, time and budget allowances.